Low-Residency Master of Fine Arts: Admissions Requirements

 Final Application Deadline: January 10

-In order to apply for SAIC's Low-Residency Master of Fine Arts in Studio, you will need to have submitted all of your application materials, including your portfolio, by January 10.
+In order to apply for SAIC's Low-Residency Master of Fine Arts, you will need to submit all of your application materials, including your portfolio, by January 10.

 Questions?
 Contact the Office of Admissions at email@example.com or 800.232.7242

 SAIC requires applicants to apply online.
 Filing an online application requires a valid credit card and a current email address.

 If you are applying to either the MFA in Studio or the Post-Baccalaureate Certificate in Studio you may select up to three departments of entry with one application and fee.
 Applications must be submitted prior to 11:00 p.m.
 (CST) on the appropriate deadline.

 When you click the "submit" button on your online application, you will be prompted to enter credit card information to pay the application fee.
 Your application is not fully submitted until you have entered your credit card information.
 Application fees are non-refundable.
 The application fee is discounted by 50% through December 1.